DaudIbrahim/dsa-js/docs/doc.md

 Binary Heaps are implemented as a complete tree ("filling each level from left to right") We are not Traversing instead accessing the parent and child by making use of indexes and mathematical formulas (pattern -> formula)

+### Traversal

+It is not exactly a tree traversal, rather we use mathematical formula to access left and right child; & parent from child

+- Left Child

+  - 2i + 1

+- Right Child

+  - 2i + 2

+- Parent

+  - (i - 1) / 2

+### Operation

+- Insert: Heapify Up

+- Delete: Heapify Down

+  - Memorize to compare children nodes before so that you heapify down to the correct node, in case of min heap, heapify down to the smaller node; this ensures that the the node with the samllest value remains at the top

 ## [Greedy, Divide/Conquer, Dynamic & Backtracking](https://www.youtube.com/playlist?list=PLxvbXPxg6ydxQen2-cPMyzKco1Q89JvPi)

-Silly memory hook: Greatly Designed Data Base - (GDDB) in order to remember the following four techniques:
+Silly memory hook: Greatly Designed Data Base - (GDDB) in order to Memorize the following four techniques:

 ### Greedy